eXept Software AG Logo

 return the value of the receiver shifted by shiftCount bits,

-but only within 32 bits, shifting into/out-of the sign bit.
+but only within 32 bits.

 May be useful for communication interfaces, to create ST-numbers